ksevindik/pact-io-contract-tests/README.md

 However, neither of those parts are prerequisite to assess how consumer driven contract testing using Pact can be performed for all those different communication methods.

+## Pact Gradle Tasks

+Following pact gradle tasks can be used to publish interactions and check if deployment is possible on the consumer side.
+* **pactPublish**: You must run this task after executing consumer tests on the consumer side.
+Executing tests on the consumer side triggers creation of pact contract json files, and pactPublish task makes tehm to be sent to the Pact Broker.

+* **canIDeploy**: You can run this this whether specified consumer version is deployable or not.
+You must provide `-Ppacticipant=<consumer-service-name>` `-PpacticipantVersion=<consumer-service-version>` arguments to this task before executing it.

 ## Port Allocations

 If you want to run those services and the Pact broker in your local environment you will need following ports available